htmfilho/minimily/README.md

 [![CircleCI](https://circleci.com/gh/htmfilho/minimily.svg?style=svg)](https://circleci.com/gh/htmfilho/minimily)

+## Installing

-## Requirements
+### Requirements

 Minimily is a web application and it has 3 requirements:

- 1. *PostgreSQL* is a database that scales from a Raspberry PI to a high availability cluster.
-It requires some additional configuration at the beginning, but it is quite straightforward to work with.

- 2. The application is developed in Clojure, a language hosted on the *Java Virtual Machine* (JVM), which means it depends on a Java environment to work.
+ 1. The application is developed in Clojure, a language hosted on the *Java Virtual Machine* (JVM), which means it depends on a Java environment to work.
 The JVM is well known for its performance and large ecosystem.

- 3. *Leiningen* is a build tool for Clojure applications.
+ 2. *Leiningen* is a build tool for Clojure applications.
 It is used during development, packaging and deployment.

+ 3. Minimily uses an embedded database that works out of the box, but in case you need more capacity, you can use *PostgreSQL* instead.
+PostgreSQL is a database that scales from a Raspberry PI to a high availability cluster.
+It requires some additional configuration at the beginning, but it is quite straightforward to work with.

 ### Installing PostgreSQL